DevTergentes/secureOn-backend-1/README.md

-# 🔬 Secureon – Backend API
+# 🔬 ChemTrack – Backend API

-This is the official **backend service** for the secureon platform — a solution for managing and monitoring chemical inventories in laboratories, academic institutions, and industrial environments.
+This is the official **backend service** for the ChemTrack platform — a solution for managing and monitoring chemical inventories in laboratories, academic institutions, and industrial environments.

-It provides a secure, RESTful API for the secureon Web and Mobile apps to interact with the database, manage users, chemicals, safety data sheets, and logs of chemical handling.
+It provides a secure, RESTful API for the ChemTrack Web and Mobile apps to interact with the database, manage users, chemicals, safety data sheets, and logs of chemical handling.

 ---